Snaacky/thewiki/docs/tutorials/comparison.md

 - Make sure you're logged into slow.pics
 - Open the developer menu, go to Application at the top, then Storage on the left, open Local Storage and select slow.pics.
 Copy the browserId.
 - Still in the developer menu, go to Network, refresh the page to populate the list, select the slow.pics entry and scroll until you see SLPSESSION and copy the ID.
-- Back in VS-Preview, go to settings, Comp, and paste the two IDs in the relevant boxes.
+- Back in VSPreview, go to settings, Comp, and paste the two IDs in the relevant boxes.

 ### QOL Changes

 - **Jump through frames quickly**

-   In VS-Preview on the bottom bar select Playback, directly right of the playback keys set the `1` value to `120`.
+   In VSPreview on the bottom bar select Playback, directly right of the playback keys set the `1` value to `120`.

 - **Mark screenshots quicker by setting the mark frame button to enter**